MoisesExpositoAlonso/aGWA/README.txt

 The output p-value list is saved as an object file named finegwa_chrX.RObject

-This needs an extra input file to associate the chromopainter output with phenotypes and population structure.
+This needs an extra label input file to associate the chromopainter output with phenotypes and population structure.
+The first column should be the genome identifiers, the second the population group (discrete variable) or principal component as one possible descriptor of the structure (continuous variable).

 (C) Generate a genome map.
 From the haplotypes input of chromosomepainter, the python file extracts the row of positions, and the R file puts all the chromosome positions and generates an R object called chrpos.RObject.